 Since maintaining high standards in business emails is a sign of professionalism, email response must be written well in every case.
 Poorly structured and unprofessional responses can even potentially result in business failure.
 So how to write an email response?

 Types of responses and their format

 In this technology era, you don’t need to send emails one-by-one to notify your customers that you have received their order or something like that.
-With the help from smart application, we now can easily send automatic responses.
+With help from a smart application, we now can easily send automatic responses.
 This type of response tells them that you can’t possibly respond instantly but you are on it.

-This type of emails is what we really need to learn how to write.
+This type of email is what we really need to learn how to write.
 Basically, in business, an email response will also follow the normal etiquette of writing professional emails.
 When learning how to write an email response, you should remember to include: